-Section 6 of the Official Plan provides policies on land uses designations throughout the City of Ottawa.
+Ottawa.
 The subject site is shown on Schedule B6 and is designated as Neighbourhood.
 The neighbourhood designation is given to the majority of the land located in the Urban Boundary of the City of Ottawa.
 They are described as contiguous urban areas that constitute the heart of communities.
 It is the intent of this Plan that they, along with hubs and corridors, permit a mix of building forms and densities.

 The neighbourhoods located in the City of Ottawa are not all at the same stage of development, maturity and evolution.
 It is the intent of this Plan to grow future development into 15-minute neighbourhoods where those conditions do not currently exist.
 The neighbourhood designation allows the construction of a variety of low-rise residential dwellings.
 The proposed development conforms to the neighbourhood policies by proposing new residential development that is "low-rise" (under 4 storeys) as part of the Quinns Pointe Subdivision.
-The new housing stock will contribute to the development a 15-minute neighbourhoods where existing amenities such as schools, commercial space and park space exist.
+The new housing stock will contribute to the development of 15-minute neighbourhoods where existing amenities such as schools, commercial space and park space exist.